mlzxy/ionic-cache-src/README.md

 ### Reinstall Issues

 During development, reinstall app on devices without uninstall/install, the localstorage seems to retain, but the image gone.
+Maybe later I should choose another directory to save the downloaded image